Keyword Assisted Topic Models: The Base

 \subsection{Sampling Algorithm}

-We next describe the sampling algorithm of the base \keyATM.
-To improve the empirical performance of the model, we follow \citet[][hereafter \wLDA{}]{Wilson2010} and use term weights that help prevent highly frequent words from dominating the resulting topics.
+We next describe the sampling algorithm.
+To improve the empirical performance of the model, we use term weights that help prevent highly frequent words from dominating the resulting topics \citep[][hereafter \wLDA{}]{Wilson2010}.
 We use a collapsed Gibbs sampling algorithm to sample from the posterior distribution by integrating out the variables $(\btheta,\bphi, \wt{\bphi}, \bpi)$ \citep{Griffiths2004}.
-This yields a Markov chain of $(\bz, \bs, \balpha)$.
-This helps address the identifiability problem regarding $\bphi_{kv}$, $\wt{\bphi}_{kv}$, and $\pi_k$ by integrating out all of these parameters.
+This yields a Markov chain of $(\bz, \bs, \balpha)$ and helps address the identifiability problem regarding $\bphi_{kv}$, $\wt{\bphi}_{kv}$, and $\pi_k$.

-From the expression of the collapsed posterior distribution (see Appendix~\ref{app:basekeyATM}), it is straightforward to derive the conditional posterior distribution of each parameter.
+From the expression of the collapsed posterior distribution, it is straightforward to derive the conditional posterior distribution of each parameter.
 First, the sampling distribution of topic assignment for each word $i$ in document $d$ is given by,

 where $n_{k}^{-di}$ ($\tilde{n}_{k}^{-di}$) represents the number of words (keywords) in the documents assigned to topic (keyword topic) $k$ excluding the $i$th word of document $d$.
 Similarly, $n_{kv}^{-di}$ ($\tilde{n}_{kv}^{-di}$) denotes the number of times word (keyword) $v$ is assigned to topic (keyword topic) $k$ again excluding the $i$th word of document $d$, and $n_{dk}^{-di}$ represents the number of times word $v$ is assigned to topic $k$ in document $d$ excluding the $i$th word of document $d$.